<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Sharing]]></category>

-<guid isPermaLink="false">http://www.josephreport.com/?p=32</guid>
+<guid isPermaLink="false">http://www.josephreport.com/?p=13</guid>

-<p>The post <a rel="nofollow" href="https://josephreport.com/is-it-possible-to-believe-and-doubt-at-the-same-time/">IS IT POSSIBLE TO BELIEVE AND DOUBT AT THE SAME TIME?</a> appeared first on <a rel="nofollow" href="https://josephreport.com">Joseph Report</a>.</p>
+<p>The post <a rel="nofollow" href="https://josephreport.com/a-god-encounter/">A God Encounter</a> appeared first on <a rel="nofollow" href="https://josephreport.com">Joseph Report</a>.</p>

 ]]></description>

-<content:encoded><![CDATA[<p>Shared by: Jeff Rowland</p>
+<content:encoded><![CDATA[<p>Shared By: Jeff Rowland</p>

 <ul>